Optimize SVGs for Speed and Performance: A Complete Guide for Web & App Developers

 A clean structure helps the browser parse and render graphics faster.

-Group elements with identical styling and consider merging them into a single compound path where possible.
+- Merge Similar Shapes: Group elements with identical styling and consider merging them into a single compound path where possible.

-For repeating graphic elements (like icons in a set), define them once as a <symbol> and reuse them with <use> elements.
-This is the foundation of efficient SVG sprite systems.
+- Leverage <symbol> and <use>: For repeating graphic elements (like icons in a set), define them once as a

 Strategic Loading for Core Web Vitals